learnlatex/learnlatex.github.io/SETTINGS.md

 ## Editor Theme
-The theme used by the enbedded ACE editor.
+The theme used by the embedded ACE editor.

 <select id="ace-theme">
 <optgroup label="Bright">